raquo/Laminar/README.md

 ### 👉 [demo.laminar.dev](https://demo.laminar.dev)

-Live demo, with examples, code snippets, and a fully working client + server, dev + prod build setup that you can experiment with, and then deploy to the could for free.
+Live demo, with examples, code snippets, and a fully working client + server, dev + prod build setup that you can experiment with, and then deploy to the cloud for free.

 ## Sponsorships